 For patients facing serious conditions, limited conventional treatment options or unacceptable side-effects from standard therapies, medicinal cannabis offers potential benefit in several areas.
 Below are some of the key clinical contexts in Australia:

-For patients with conditions such as multiple sclerosis (MS) who have significant spasticity or pain, there is also interest in cannabis products, although evidence is less robust.
-Still, for critical patients whose symptoms are refractory, cannabis may offer an additional option.
+For patients with conditions such as multiple sclerosis (MS) who experience significant spasticity or pain, there is also growing interest in cannabis products.
+Although evidence remains limited, medicinal cannabis may provide an additional option where symptoms are refractory to standard treatments.

-In palliative care settings, medicinal cannabis is being used to support symptom relief - for example, managing refractory pain, nausea, appetite loss, or other distressing symptoms in terminal illness.
-Some Australian guidance identifies palliative care as a key area under investigation.
+In palliative care settings, medicinal cannabis is being used to support symptom relief — including management of refractory pain, nausea, appetite loss, and other distressing symptoms in terminal illness.
+Australian guidance identifies palliative care as an important area under investigation.

 What does the evidence say?